iankorf/blast-primer/README.md

 conda activate blast-primer
 ```

-You now have access to several new programs.
+You now have access to several new programs in the `emboss` and `blast-legacy`
+packages.

 ## Global and Local Alignment